croservices/cro/docs/intro/http-server.md

 }
 ```

-And the application is up and running, so it's time to improve it: add
+With this the application is up and running, so it's time to improve it: add
 more logic and use other features.
 See `Cro::HTTP::Router` and
 `Cro::HTTP::Server` to learn more.